 In addition, Spark can handle more than the batch processing applications that MapReduce is limited to running.

 The Spark Core engine functions partly as an application programming interface (API) layer and underpins a set of related tools for managing and analyzing data.
 Aside from the Spark Core processing engine, the Apache Spark API environment comes packaged with some libraries of code for use in data analytics applications.
-These libraries include:
+These libraries include the following:

 - Spark SQL -- One of the most commonly used libraries, Spark SQL enables users to query data stored in disparate applications using the common SQL language.

 - Spark Streaming -- This library enables users to build applications that analyze and present data in real time.

 - MLlib -- A library of machine learning code that enables users to apply advanced statistical operations to data in their Spark cluster and to build applications around these analyses.

 - GraphX -- A built-in library of algorithms for graph-parallel computation.

 Spark was written in Scala, which is considered the primary language for interacting with the Spark Core engine.
 Out of the box, Spark also comes with API connectors for using Java and Python.
 Java is not considered an optimal language for data engineering or data science, so many users rely on Python, which is simpler and more geared toward data analysis.

 There is also an R programming package that users can download and run in Spark.
 This enables users to run the popular desktop data science language on larger distributed data sets in Spark and to use it to build applications that leverage machine learning algorithms.